GameTimeline

 Where it fits

-Chronologically between Ballad and The Hunger Games (2012)—listed last in release order.
+Chronologically between Ballad and The Hunger Games (2012)—last in release order until it opens.

 Premiere dates

-US release scheduled **November 20, 2026** (Lionsgate).
-Row updates when premiere is confirmed.
+US theatrical release scheduled November 20, 2026 (Lionsgate).
+Entry updates if the date shifts.

 FAQ